CottageLabs/jct/BuildingTheWebsite.md

 ```
 hugo --environment staging
 ```
 This will similarly create a directory called `public` which will contain all of the html pages and the associated assets.
 For deployment, this directory needs to be served.
 I have configured the staging environemnt to be `jct.cottagelabs.com`.
-Also, note the direcotries that need to be deleted as described above.
+Also, note the directories that need to be deleted as described above.

 ## Hugo development notes